bachelor-2014/report/v2/tracking.md

 Currently we only track one color, Juan does several.
 This should be trivial to implement aside from settling on a user interface design.

-We select the largest of the matched droplets, in case more is found.
+We select the largest of the matched droplets.

 # Testing the droplet detection (Experiments)